adamfoneil/Postulate.Zinger/README.md

 I'm not going to maintain GitHub releases anymore unless sporadically, so please use the installer download link above.

 ## How to use

-Check the [Releases](https://github.com/adamosoftware/Postulate.Zinger/releases) page for the latest installer.
-Download and install.
 The desktop icon looks like this:

 ![img](https://github.com/adamosoftware/Postulate.Zinger/blob/master/icon.png)

  When you run it for first time, you'll need to create one or more connection strings.
-(Postulate Query Helper encrypts any connection strings you create.)
+(Zinger encrypts any connection strings you create.)
 Click File > Connections:

 ![img](https://github.com/adamosoftware/Postulate.Zinger/blob/master/connections-menu.png)